stevebauman/translation/README.md

        1        1         NULL        'Translate me!'
        2        2          1          'Traduisez-moi !'

-You can now update the translation on the new record and it will be shown wherever:
+You can now update the translation on the new record and it will be shown wherever it's called:

     _t('Translate me!')`

-Is called.

 ###### Need to translate a single piece of text without setting the users default locale?